Marigold Flower Meaning, Symbolism, and Folklore

 Marigold, the common name for these flowers, comes from Marygolde, the conjoining of two words in old English: mary and golde.
 The gold-colored blooms might have earned this name because they were presented to the Virgin Mary when a person did not have actual gold coins to give as a prayer offering.

 Marigolds belong to an ancient tradition in Mexico that extends back to the Aztec people who believed the blossoms to be sacred.
-Today, marigolds play an important role in Dia de los Muertos (Day of the Dead) celebrations.
-The flowers, which are believed to draw in spirits with their fragrance and bright colors, decorate gravesites, altars, and shrines erected to honor and remember the dead.
+Today, marigolds play an essential role in Dia de los Muertos (Day of the Dead) celebrations.
+The flowers believed to draw in spirits with their fragrance and bright colors, decorate gravesites, altars, and shrines erected to honor and remember the dead.

 In Buddhism, garlands of yellow and golden marigolds are strung together and used as offerings and adornments in temples, at altars, and near statues of the Buddha.
-Used in conjunction with lotus flowers, marigolds are used to worship Buddha.
+Marigolds are used in conjunction with lotus flowers to worship Buddha.

 In Hinduism, people associate marigolds with the Sun.
 They symbolize auspiciousness, brightness, and positive energy.
-They’re also associated with the ideal couple as represented in Hinduism, the Goddess Lakshmi and Lord Vishnu.
+They’re also associated with the ideal couple, the Goddess Lakshmi and Lord Vishnu, as represented in Hinduism.
 As a result, marigolds are often used in Hindu marriage celebrations.

 Christian traditions strongly associate marigolds (Mary’s gold) with the Virgin Mary.
 They’re planted in Bible gardens everywhere, and Christians like to think of the golden marigolds growing around the world as Mary’s golden crown surrounding the Earth.